Richard Rose - Professional Diploma Therapeutic Life Story Work

 2020 / 2021

-Berry Street and TLSWi are excited to be launching the Professional Diploma Therapeutic Life Story Work 2020/2021.
+Berry Street and TLSWi (Therapeutic Life Story Work International) are excited to be launching the Professional Diploma in Therapeutic Life Story Work 2020/21.

-Both courses commence in July 2020 and run over 12 months.
-Participants will be required to attend 12 days of compulsory classroom training; conduct practical therapeutic life story work with an identified client; complete two written assignments; and deliver an oral presentation.
+The course commences in October 2020 and finishes in May 2021.
+Participants are required to: attend 12 days of compulsory classroom training (6 days online and 6 days face to face); conduct practical therapeutic life story work with an identified client; complete two written assignments; and give an oral presentation.
 Upon successful completion of the course, participants will receive a formal qualification through TLSWi.